csswizardry/csswizardry.github.com/consultancy.md

   <figcaption>Consulting with the team at <a href="https://1337.tech/">13|37</a>.</figcaption>
 </figure>

-Consultancy engagements are designed for specific clients and projects, but they all combine some or all of the following:
+Consultancy engagements are tailored to each client and project, but they all combine some or all of the following:

 * **Analysis:** You can’t fix what you can’t measure.
 Let’s work out just how site-speed affects your business.
 Once we have an idea of exactly what web